model-checking/kani-verifier-blog/_posts/2022-12-23-easily-verify-your-rust-in-ci-with-kani.md

 ---
 layout: post
-title: "Easily verify your Rust in CI with Kani and Github Actions "
+title: "Easily verify your Rust in CI with Kani and Github Actions"
 ---

 Formal verification tools, such as Kani, are valuable because they provide a way to definitively check, using mathematical techniques, whether a property of your code is true under all circumstances.
-To put it colloquially: testing is great for catching the FIRST bug, formal verification is great for knowing you’ve caught the LAST bug.
+To put it colloquially: testing is great for catching the **first** bug, formal verification is great for knowing you’ve caught the **last** bug.
+To learn more about Kani, and how you can use it to prevent bugs in your Rust code, you can [read the Kani documentation](https://model-checking.github.io/kani/), or [consult the real-world examples on our blog](../../..).

 Code, however, is seldom static.
-As code evolves, how can we ensure that it remains correct; i.e. how do we catch the NEXT bug?
+As code evolves, how can we ensure that it remains correct; i.e. how do we catch the **next** bug?
 In the testing world, this is where **Continuous Integration** (CI) shines: by ensuring that tests are re-run on all code-changes, CI enables developers to catch bugs before they impact users.
 Many platforms, such as GitHub, provide facilities to automatically incorporate CI into existing development workflows.
-For example, [GitHub Actions](https://github.com/features/actions) provides developers with a facility to run checks, ranging from tests, to linters, to code-formatters, and have the results displayed on on the pull request (PR) in real time.
+For example, [GitHub Actions](https://github.com/features/actions) provides developers with a facility to run checks, ranging from tests, to linters, to code-formatters, and have the results displayed on the pull request (PR) in real time.
 Repositories can even [require that certain checks pass before merging a PR](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches#require-status-checks-before-merging).
 For example, on our own Kani repo, a CI status report on a PR might look like this: